How to Start

 Exchanges (Semester or Academic Year)

 These programs are designed to be a reciprocal exchange of students from one institution to another.
-Ball State students enroll in partner universities abroad and earn resident credit.
+Ball State students enroll in partner universities abroad and earn credit at BSU.
 In some cases students need foreign language proficiency to participate in an exchange.
 Exchanges are designed for independent students who are comfortable with limited academic and social support.
 They are best for students who are studying a foreign language or have a more flexible study plan.
 Immersion is achieved by integration, but this is largely up to the student.
-Ball State has over 20 partner schools around the world and also belongs to the ISEP Network, adding over 150 additional partner schools.
+Ball State has over 20 partner schools around the world.
 Credits are arranged in conjunction with the appropriate Ball State academic departments.
 Accommodation is typically arranged by the student, with some assistance from the host university.

 International Internships (Summer)

 Ball State students can gain hands-on work experience by participating in an internship abroad.
 We currently offer 7 week and 11 weeks customized academic internships all over the world, including Ireland, Canada, South Africa, and Argentina.
 Programs include job placement, accommodation and travel arrangements.
 Credits are arranged in conjunction with the student's Ball State internship coordinator.